The Last Wolf & Herman

 Fiction by László Krasznahorkai

-Translated from the Hungarian by George Szirtes John Batki
+Translated by George Szirtes John Batki

 The Last Wolf features a classic, obsessed Krasznahorkai narrator, a man hired to write (by mistake, by a glitch of fate) the true tale of the last wolf of Extremadura, a barren stretch of Spain.
 This miserable experience (being mistaken for another, dragged about a cold foreign place, appalled by a species’ end) is narrated— all in a single sentence—as a sad looping tale, a howl more or less, in a dreary wintry Berlin bar to a patently bored bartender.